Prize named after Yuri Shevelyov

-The Yuri Shevelov Prize was founded in 2013.
-It is annually granted to Ukrainian writers for fictional and scientific essays published during the previous year.
-The Prize is named after Yuri Shevelov who established modern Ukrainian essayism, and praises contribution into the genre’s inherent values: freedom of thought and exquisite style.
+The Prize was founded in 2013.
+It is awarded once a year to a Ukrainian author for artistic and scientific essays published during the last year.
+The award is named after Yuri Shevelyov, who founded modern Ukrainian essays, and notes the contribution to the inherent values of this genre: independence of thought and sophistication of style.

-Candidates for the Prize can be nominated by Ukrainian and foreign cultural institutions, as well as research centers, creative associations and individuals.
+Candidates for the Award can be nominated by Ukrainian and foreign cultural institutions, publishing houses, research centers, creative associations and individuals.

-Entries are accepted annually from August 15 to October 15.
+Applications are accepted annually from August 15 to October 15 .

-Each work may enter the competition for the Prize only once.
+Each work can participate in the competition for the Prize only once.

 The winner of the Prize is selected in three stages: